What is a Color Wheel Blog Banner

 2. Analogous Color Scheme

 In an analogous color scheme, we use three colors placed side by side on the colour wheel in the design.
-One of the best ways to use these colors is to use a dominant color followed by two other supporting colors.
+This color wheel color combinations is one of the best ways to use a dominant color followed by two other supporting colors.

 Color scheme on color wheel- Analogous